shubhi101/Smart-News-Scraper/README.md

 # Smart-News-Scraper
-Application written in Python-Django to fetch news from RSS feeds and predict if a news article is relevant to the alumni of a particular college.
+Application written in Python-Django to fetch news from RSS feeds and predict if a news article is relevant to the alumni of NIT Warangal.
 Uses NLTK's Naive Bayes, Text Classification and Sentiment Ananlysis tests.

 ## Libraries Used:
 1. Beautiful Soup 4